raphsoeiro/ansible-demo/README.md

 3 -> Create new SG allowing SSH from the Ansible SG and HTTP from anywhere.
 This SG will be attached to the instances that Ansible will create and bootstrap.

-4 -> Create a new key par (ansible) to be used with the instances being launche by Ansible (you can use an existing one as well).
+4 -> Create a new key par (ansible) to be used with the instances being launched by Ansible (you can use an existing one as well).
 Upload the pem file to the Ansible server.
-Also chmod 400 pemfile
+Also 'chmod 400 pemfile'

 5 -> Log into the instance. in the home directory, you should see 2 files:
   - deploy.sh
      - used to launch new instances and add their IPs to Ansible's inventory file.
-Please note that you will have to edit the script whenever you see USER ACTION
+Please note that you will have to edit the script
   - web.yml
   	 - Ansible's playbook file with our instructions.
-In this case install Apache, PHP, anc copy an php file to the server
+In this case install Apache, PHP, and copy an php file to the server
   - in the /etc/ansible directory there should be a hosts file.
 If you see anything under [webservers], please delete the lines, before continuing

 6 -> You will need to gather the following information: Amazon Linux ami-id of the region you are deploying /  key name / Bootstrapping sg-ig / subnet-id / region